simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Nov 23 2023 0338 UTC.

-Radio Blackout Forecast for Nov 23-Nov 25 2023
+Radio Blackout Forecast for Nov 24-Nov 26 2023

-              Nov 23        Nov 24        Nov 25
+              Nov 24        Nov 25        Nov 26
-R1-R2           55%           55%           55%
+R1-R2           60%           60%           60%
 R3 or greater   10%           10%           10%

-Rationale: R1-2 (Minor-Moderate) radio blackouts are likely, with a slight chance for an R3 (Strong) event, throughout the forecast period as Regions 3490 and 3492 continue to exhibit complex magnetic structure.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for an R3 (Strong) event, throughout the forecast period.

 ```